kineticadb/mcp-kinetica/README.md

     }
     ```

-3. Update the environment variable values as needed for your Kinetica instance.
+6. Restart Claude Desktop to apply the changes.

-4. Restart Claude Desktop to apply the changes.
+    In Claude Desktop open *Settings->Connectors* and look for an entry named mcp-kinetica.

-## Running MCP Inspector
+## Test with MCP Inspector

-The MCP Inspector is a web UI used for exploring and testing the features of an MCP Service.
-It is only for testing
+The MCP Inspector is a web UI used for exploring the features of an MCP Service and simulating the activities of
-and simulates the activities of an LLM model.
+an LLM model.

 1. Clone the GitHub project: